Whilst celebrating the end of 2018 and welcoming in the new year, it’s highly likely you made some resolutions. Your workforce made some too.

 Start the year with a performance review check-in and target-setting exercise and add New Year’s resolutions to it.
 It may seem a bit trivial but to let your employees know that you care as much about their well-being as you do their professional life, will mean a great deal.
 Also, holding a performance review at the start of the year will ensure everyone starts 2019 on the right foot.

 Publish guides on your intranet that are specifically focused on how to achieve the most common resolutions mentioned above and share them regularly.
 You could even hold career workshops to help younger workers find their path.

 4. Do it too

 Get your leadership team to share their new year’s resolutions on your intranet and share their progress with the company in regular news updates.
-This will help bridge the gap between workforce and leadership team and dramatically improve employee engagement.
-The workforce needs to see that you bosses are real people too.
+This will help bridge the gap between the workforce and the leadership team and dramatically improve employee engagement.
+The workforce needs to see that your bosses are real people too.

 On Quitters Day (Jan 12th), send around alerts to all employees encouraging them to keep with their resolutions and offer incentives for those who keep going.
 The incentives can be small – such as a mug or badge – but it will show that you care about their progress.